hughjonesd/huxtable/cran-comments.md

-Release for compatibility with dplyr 1.1.0.
+Bugfix release.

 ## Test environments

-* local OS X install (R 4.2.0)
+* local OS X install (R 4.3.2)
-* github (windows/linux/mac, release/devel)
-* win-builder release/devel/oldrelease
+* win-builder release/devel
 * mac-builder release

 ## R CMD check results

 A note about undeclared namespaces.
 This is a false positive: R6 and xml2 are indeed used.
-On oldrelease a note about RTF being misspelled,

-Otherwise OK.
+win-builder release gave an error about a test failure involving quarto.
+I think this is probably a temporary or configuration problem on win-builder, since the quarto tests work fine elsewhere, including on win-builder devel.

 ## revdepcheck results

-Two packages failed to check due to R CMD check timeouts.
-The other 14 packages were fine.

-Full report:
+19 out of 19 packages were OK.